phenax/react-component-component/README.md

 ## How?

-Let's say you want some async data but don't want to make a whole new component just for the lifcycles to get it:
+Let's say you want some async data but don't want to make a whole new component just for the lifecycles to get it:

 ```render-babel
 // import Component from 'react-component-component'